sahithyandev/cerve/README.md

-# Cerve - Serve with a C
+# Cerve - Serve with C

-Building a simple HTTP server to learn C.
+It's a simple HTTP server, for local workflows.
+Completely written in C.
+I have built this as a replacement for the [serve npm package](https://www.npmjs.com/package/serve).

 ## Prerequisites